 Poorly planned communication, on the other hand, will foster resistance and result in a lack of motivation from employees.
 The main problem with implementing changes lies in managers’ inability to communicate with employees and foster their engagement.

-Using emails or presentations that aren’t likely to be opened and studied in details, management will close themselves in their offices and claim that they’ve made the facts of the change known to everyone.
+Using emails or presentations that aren’t likely to be opened and studied in detail, management will close themselves in their offices and claim that they’ve made the facts of the change known to everyone.

 How can you effectuate communication of change and open up an engaging conversation with employees?